-Impairment of goodwill, other intangible assets and other longlived assets
+Impairment of goodwill, other intangible assets and other longlived assets which is estimated based on management's projections of future cash flows using internal business plans and forecasts.

 Goodwill and certain trademarks are not amortized but are subject to annual tests for impairment.
-Other intangible assets and other long-lived assets are amortized or depreciated based on management's estimates of the period that the assets will generate revenue but are also reviewed regularly for indications of impairment.
+Other intangible assets and other longlived assets are amortized or depreciated based on management's estimates of the period that the assets will generate revenue but are also reviewed regularly for indications of impairment.
+The impairment tests are based on a review of the recoverable amount,